Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Summary and Future Outlook

 This article focuses on the usage of vehicular networking in combating a pandemic.
 We investigate vehicular applications in public transportation, in-vehicle diagnosis, border patrol and UAV-assisted social monitoring.
 Each of these applications is demonstrated to introduce new challenges in terms of privacy, flexibility, coverage and prioritization of data.
-We provide a comprehensive analysis of these requirements and corresponding research challenges, and highlight the related future research directions.
-We believe that this work provides a comprehensive insight for research and product development in the usage of vehicular networking for reducing the spread of the pandemic.
+We believe that this work provides a comprehensive insight for research and product development in the usage of vehicular networking for reducing the spread of the pandemic. {In particular, we provide a comprehensive analysis of the requirements and corresponding research challenges, and summarize the following potential research gaps to be studied for future work:

+The privacy is the most crucial part for data collection and processing in VANET-based tracing applications.
+Apart from protecting the data, the implementation of the privacy-tracing apps should taken into account the several aspects, such as the design of the data transmission technologies and flexibility of the usage for different diseases.
+In addition, new approaches including ML/FL-based techniques can offer new opportunities for low-complexity, yet-accurate solutions.

+Resource allocation is critical to manage the collected data for efficient processing.
+In particular, low-latency solutions are required to be implemented for VANET applications in the next generation communication systems.
+In this respect, rather than allocating the resource in terms of physical layer data performance metrics, e.g., wireless channel quality, content-based approaches can provide more efficient and effective solutions to prioritize the resource management process.

+Due to mobility nature of VANETs, data caching is an important aspect of the vehicular-based disease detection and tracing operations for effective use of memory.
+In this respect, efficient caching schemes, such as AoI-based caching techniques have potential to achieving low-complexity and low-latency for future research.

+ML-based solutions have recently been interesting for several model-based problems.
+In VANET-based applications, ML can provide extracting the knowledge inheriting in the data to lower the computational complexity involved during data transmission in VANETs.
+In addition, FL-based schemes may be integrated to UAV or vehicular scenarios to exploit the distributed nature of UAV and vehicular networks.